Pumpkin Banana Muffins

 STEP 1: Whisk the dry ingredients in a mixing bowl.
 In a second bowl, use an electric mixer to cream the butter and both sugars.

 STEP 2: Add the eggs, one at a time, mixing well in between each.
 Add the bananas and mash them smooth with a fork.
-A few small lumps are okay.
+Lumps are normal.

 STEP 3: Add the pumpkin purée and vanilla extract to the bowl and mix.